 photography Classes & Courses

-There are some premium online photography classes & Courses from internationally renowned professional photographers:
+There are some premium online photography classes & Courses from internationally renowned professional photographers, the following is a list of some interesting sites:

 Udemy is a global marketplace for learning and teaching online where students are mastering new skills and achieving their goals by learning from an extensive library of over 80,000 courses taught by expert instructors.
 You can join millions of students and instructors in the world’s largest online learning marketplace.
 The site has a special category for photography that includes more than 1500 courses.
 Although the site courses are not free, still you can also find some free courses like: